 I finally put my correct dates, college addresses with pin codes although how does that matter I have no idea.
 Having earned a couple of degrees and accolades slows down the process but then it gets done eventually.
 Then I call my mom and dad to ask for their correct date of birth, of course I know the day and the month but what year they belong to neither me nor my parents could ever be sure of, and turns out neither them.
 This is a national dilemma I presume and safely tick the box which says “I do not know” after all I cannot put an assumed date.

 The security section has some really silly questions like, “Are you a terrorist or something along that line?”
 I giggle at the questions, I do terrorise my siblings now and then but I guess that doesn’t qualify for an affirmative hence I merit all the questions with a negative, in all sincerity of course

 Then you pay the $160 visa fee registering at another portal, you can check it HERE There are various options on how you can pay the fees, once the fee is paid you get the receipt number which you enter in your corresponding application section in the previous site.
-After which you can select your appointment dates, one for the biometrics and one for the interview, I select two consecutive days as I have to travel all the way to one of the metropolitans for the same.
+Now you can select your appointment dates, one for the biometrics and one for the interview, I select two consecutive days as I have to travel all the way to one of the metropolitans for the same.